top of page

 foreign matter

-Centred upon religious worship amongst migrant communities in the Middle East, it touches upon narratives of globalisation, differentiation and visibility.
+'Foreign Matter' is a 4-year project on the religious worship of migrant communities in the Gulf region.
+It touches upon narratives of globalisation, differentiation and visibility.

-A vibrant religious life goes on behind closed doors.
 From the outside, much is hidden from public view and goes unseen as religious activities, dress and symbols are permitted solely within its confines.
+Yet, a vibrant religious life goes on behind its closed doors.

-A sense of the attendant process of ‘revealing’ and ‘concealing’ is captured through a body of images alongside a series of 3D installations.
-These are comprised of documentary images UV-printed onto acrylic panels that are laser cut into intricate geometric patterns of traditional 9th century Islamic design.
+A sense of the attendant process of ‘revealing’ and ‘concealing’ is captured through the body of photographic images together with a group of 3D installations.
+These are comprised of documentary images shown on transparent acrylic panels cut into intricate geometric patterns of traditional 9th century Islamic design.

 By departing from figurative aesthetics, the spectator is compelled to assume numerous viewing points to locate and uncover the underlying forms obscured by the multi-dimensionality of the image.
 The disrupted literal forms imparting a sense of the ‘hiddenness’ attendant to these religious spaces.